CnC Guide to Collecting Hockey Cards

 Why Collect?

-When it comes to collecting hockey cards, hockey cards first started appearing in cigarette packs in the early 1900’s and grew over the decades to what it is now.
-From several companies having the license to develop NHL cards to just Upper Deck being able to design and develop NHL licensed hockey cards.
+When it comes to collecting hockey cards, hockey cards first started appearing in cigarette packs in the early 1900s and grew over the decades to what it is now.
+Initially, several companies had the license to develop NHL cards, but today just Upper Deck is licensed to design and develop NHL hockey cards.

-Whether you are collecting with your kid(s) or collecting on your own, there is always that thrill of opening a big card, your favourite player or a card that you can checks off your wantlist.
-The sports card industry has flourished over the years into what it is now and the products that are out now make the industry very exciting.
+Whether you are collecting with your children or collecting on your own, there is always the thrill of opening a big card, your favourite player, or a card that you can check off your wantlist.
+The sports card industry has flourished over the years into what it is now, and the sets and products that are out now make the industry very exciting.

 Did You Know?

-There have been other sizes made also, like tobacco cards and tallboys.
+Unique card sizes include tobacco cards and tallboys.

 Common Questions